What the Speech and Language Therapy Service does

 The decision to discharge to the support of all others in the child’s life will always be discussed with the child or young person, their family and other relevant professionals.

-Parents/carers and child are involved in setting goals and sign them and will get a review report to inform of child’s progress.
+Parents/carers and the child are involved in setting goals and with consent, all those involved with the child or young person will get update reports regarding progress.
 Parents are always invited to contact us if they have any queries about their child and their progress.

 All who work with the child have written information which is always copied to the family